 More Berry Jam Inspiration

-I hope you try my Tutti Frutti Jam, which is great for using up a glut of summer berries.
+I hope you try my Tutti Frutti Jam recipe as it’s great for using up a glut of summer berries.
 For more berry combination recipes you might like to try:

 Tutti Frutti Jam